 Want to see how to make each of the projects mentioned in the video and get some more details?
 Just keep reading!

 I actually take requests from time to time of materials that I should try to cut on my Cricut machine.
 Plastic canvas was one of those materials.
 So why not?
 You can find the cut file for the bookmarks below here if you would like to cut them yourself.

-So, since this one cuts with the deep point blade, you can cut it with either the Cricut Maker or the Explore Air 2.
+Since this one cuts with the Deep Point blade, you can cut it with either the Cricut Maker or the Explore Air 2.
 Just pick “plastic canvas” when choosing your material and I would also recommend a strong grip mat to hold the material still.
-If you are having trouble with the material moving, just use masking tape on all four sides.
+If you are having trouble with the material moving, use masking tape on all four sides.

 This is one fun material to stretch your Cricut Explore Air 2 machine.
 Grab some plastic canvas and make a few projects!

 What a Cricut machine can cut metal?
 Oh yes, it can!
 I actually cut thin copper in this post and wanted to expand on that a bit for this post.
 I wasn’t even sure if this one would work but I was excited to try.
 You will want to read on and follow all pointers below if you want to try to cut coke cans.
 You can also click here to get the cut file for the succulent I used.

 First, cut the top and bottom off of your cans and cut a slit all the way down them with metal shears.
 Flatten them as much as possible.
 Add them to a strong grip mat.
 You can also tape down the edges with masking tape especially if they are not laying down well.
 You will then need to use Snap Mat to position your cuts.
 This means you will need a smartphone or tablet with the Cricut Design Space app.
 You can find out more about how to use this by clicking here.